Amitrk619/Port-Hamiltonian-system/README.md

 # Linear electrical circuit with Resistor, Capacitor and Inductor

-I have taken a circuit having Resistor, Inductors with magnetic energies H(ϕ) and capacitor with electric energy H(Q)connected in series form.
+A circuit having Resistor, Inductors with magnetic energies H(ϕ) and capacitor with electric energy H(Q)connected in series form.
 There are two energy storing element which are L and C, such a circuit give rise to second order differential equation and hence called second order circuit.linear electrical circuit using Resistor, Capacitor and Inductor is equivalent to the second-order model.
 Although extremely simple, this example reflects some of the main characteristics of port-based network modeling: the system is regarded as the coupling 15 of the energy-storing Inductor and capacitor system with the energy-dissipating element Resistor.
 In general, in port-based modeling the, possibly large-scale, physical system is regarded as the interconnection of three types of ideal components: energy-storing elements, energy-dissipating (resistive) elements, and energyrouting elements.